Lake Amistad and Highway 90 Bridge

 The Amistad NRA area is home to dramatic 4,000 year-old rock art.
 These mysterious paintings adorn rock shelter walls in numerous sites throughout the Amistad region.
 Panther and Parida Caves are accessible by boat (depending on lake level), and hikers can go on a guided tour at nearby Seminole Canyon State Park and Historic Site.

-See How to See Rock Art for more information.
+Visit our How to See Rock Art page for more information.

-See Things to Do for other activities, including swimming, picnicking, hiking, and bird watching.
+Visit Things To Do for other activities including swimming, hiking, picnicking, and bird watching.